EXPLORING THE WILDERNESS

-Classic Questers embark on extended hiking, canoeing and rock climbing trips in the Adirondacks or embark for shorter 18 day trips.
+Classic Questers embark on extended hiking, canoeing and rock climbing trips in the Adirondacks or White Mountains for shorter 18 day trips.
 Living, hiking and exploring together in the wilderness, campers learn valuable life skills on how to be self-reliant as well as making decisions collectively.

 No matter what trip they choose, they are guided towards success by trip leaders who encourage and teach extended-trip skills such as route and menu planning, pacing and appropriate packing.

 After Paul’s work last summer as a Questers Leader, he is excited to return to Farm & Wilderness in summer 2022 as our new Questers Program Director.
 Paul has extensive career experience as a program facilitator and curriculum developer for nature-based programs.

 Paul has been a youth instructor and facilitator for over 10 years and has extensive certifications such as Wilderness First Responder, Wilderness Awareness Certificate, and will be certified as a Wilderness EMT by this summer!
 Home for Paul is California and F&W is excited to welcome him to lead Questers for summer 2022.

 For those eager for extended wilderness trips, Questers is the perfect summer camp!
 With separate options for the summer, our Long Trail Questers hike the 272 mile long trail in 36 days.
 Our Classic Questers embark for 18 days where they enjoy canoeing, backpacking and conservation service projects.